mjorgecruz/mjorgecruz/README.md

 ## Hi there 👋
 </br>

 I am a Mechanical Engineer with an MSc in Automation and over five years of R&D experience, combining hardware design, experimental validation, and data analysis.
-I am a co-author of a peer-reviewed journal article and co-inventor on a granted patent in advanced energy systems, while also developing and testing production-ready solutions.

 Currently, I’m applying **machine learning**, **computer vision**, and **embedded programming** to autonomous driving projects as part of the SEA:ME program, working across the full development cycle from data preparation and model training to real-time deployment on embedded platforms.